 Hooray!
-You finally got a hit after blasting out 8,364 resumes and are ready for your first OT job interview!
+You finally got a call back from your dream occupational therapy position after sending out what feels like a hundred resumes and are ready for your first OT job interview!
 This is great news since the company is definitely interested in you if they’re taking the time to set up an interview.
+So now what?

 - Mindset Is Everything